Saugeen First Nation: Tract Agreement

-Around that time, the provincial government wanted all Anishinaabe people to agree to surrender their traditional territory and move to Manitoulin Island.
-And, many people from the Coldwater and Point Pelee area sought shelter in Saugeen territory after other events and when other people moved into their homeland.

 According to some people, the chief of the Saugeen Ojibway at the time of the Saugeen Tract Agreement was Wahbahdick.
-Chief Wahbahdick’s name or doodem is not on the Saugeen Tract Agreement.
+Chief Wahbahdick’s name or doodem is not on the Saugeen Tract Agreement, leaving doubt as to its legality.

 According to the First Nation stories, the last traditional chief of the Chippewas of Saugeen Ojibway Territory was John Kedugegwan/Kewaquom.
 A memorial in the cemetery at Chippewa Hill records John Kedugegwan as the last hereditary chief of Saugeen.

+Many people from the Coldwater and Point Pelee area sought shelter in Saugeen territory after other events and when other people moved into their homeland.